CrowdStrike chaos could prompt rethink among investors, customers

-The company's stock fell more than 14% after an outage disrupted operations across multiple industries - shutting down public services, halting flights, and forcing some broadcasters off the air.
+The company's stock fell more than 11% on Friday after an outage disrupted operations across multiple industries - shutting down public services, halting flights and forcing some broadcasters off the air.

 "This event is a reminder of how complex and intertwined our global computing systems are and how vulnerable they are to a mistake and an error," said Gil Luria, senior software analyst at D.A.
 Davidson.